Enlarged version: challenges to comprehension

 The concern here is not with the philosophy of deep ecology -- with which it has many sympathies -- but rather with the actual way in which non-human living species carry conceptual modalities that are essential to both human survival and thrival.
 One consequence of this perspective is that it indicates how the environment is a knowledge carrier -- as some indigenous peoples have emphasized -- which humans destroy at their peril (Darrell A. Posey.
 Cultural and Spiritual Values of Biodiversity, 1999; David Abram.
 The Spell of the Sensuous: perception and language in a more-than-human world, 1997).
 Recovery of this connection is seen as a vital means of giving operational meaning and value to features of the environment that will otherwise continue to be degraded and destroyed in the name of safeguarding the human species.

 More particularly, the concern is with how any individual is sustained by "en-minding" the extended body that is their natural environment.
-This is seen as related to the cognitive concerns of enactivism outlined by Francesco Varela alone (Laying Down a Path in Walking, 1987) and with others (The Embodied Mind: cognitive science and human expression, 1991).
+This is seen as related to the cognitive concerns of enactivism outlined by Francisco Varela alone (Laying Down a Path in Walking, 1987) and with others (The Embodied Mind: cognitive science and human expression, 1991).

 Sets of operational concepts in collective enterprises